Lindsey Durlacher

-Lindsey Durlacher (September 14, 1974 – June 4, 2011) was an American Greco-Roman wrestler, mixed martial arts fighter, and judo athlete whose career highlight was a bronze medal at the 2006 FILA Wrestling World Championships at 55 kg.
-He was among the most accomplished collegiate wrestlers in Illinois history.
+Lindsey Durlacher (September 14, 1974 – June 4, 2011) was an American Greco-Roman wrestler, mixed martial arts fighter, and judo athlete whose career highlight was a bronze medal at the 2006 World Championships in Greco-Roman at 55 kg.
+Durlacher was also a member of the 2007 United States Greco-Roman World Champion Team.
+As a collegiate wrestler, he was a two-time NCAA All-American at Illinois.

 Early life

 Durlacher was Jewish, and was born in Evanston, Illinois.

 He attended Riley Elementary School in Arlington Heights, Illinois, and Cooper Middle School in Buffalo Grove.

 Wrestling career

-He was a graduate of Buffalo Grove High School in Buffalo Grove, IL, going 44–0–1 in his senior year, where he later coached and mentored students.
+He was a graduate of Buffalo Grove High School in Buffalo Grove, Illinois, going 44–0–1 in his senior year and winning a state title.
+He later coached and mentored students at Buffalo Grove.
 He was a two-time All-American at the University of Illinois.

-His career highlight was a bronze medal at the 2006 FILA Wrestling World Championships at 121 pounds.
-Durlacher was also the 1991 Wisconsin state champion, second in the 1991 Junior Nationals, 1992 Wisconsin high school champion (103 pounds), 1993 Maccabiah Games champion, third in the 1994–95 University Nationals, second in the 1996–97 University Nationals, second in the 1997 NCAA Championships, 1997 Maccabiah Games champion, 2001 Maccabiah Games champion, second in the 2002 and 2003 U.S. Nationals, silver medalist in the 2003 Pan American Games, second in the 2004 and 2005 U.S. Nationals, 2005 Maccabiah Games champion, second in the 2007 U.S. Nationals, silver medalist in the 2007 Pan American Games, a member of the 2007 American Greco-Roman World Champion Team, second in the 2007 and 2008 U.S. Nationals, and third in the 2009 U.S. Nationals.
+His career highlight was a bronze medal at the 2006 World Championships at 121 pounds.
+Durlacher was also the 1991 Wisconsin state champion while attending Wayland Academy, second in the 1991 Junior Nationals, 1992 Illinois high school state champion, 1993 Maccabiah Games champion, third in the 1994–95 University Nationals, second in the 1996–97 University Nationals, second in the 1997 NCAA Championships, 1997 Maccabiah Games champion, 2001 Maccabiah Games champion, second in the 2002 and 2003 U.S. Nationals, silver medalist in the 2003 Pan American Games, second in the 2004 and 2005 U.S. Nationals, 2005 Maccabiah Games champion, second in the 2007 U.S. Nationals, silver medalist in the 2007 Pan American Games, a member of the United States Greco-Roman 2007 World Champion Team, second in the 2007 and 2008 U.S. Nationals, and third in the 2009 U.S. Nationals.

 Durlacher was also assistant coach at the University of Illinois, Northwestern, Northern Illinois University, and the U.S. Naval Academy.